Fitness Diet Trends

 A gluten-free diet is necessary for individuals with celiac disease, an autoimmune disorder characterized by a severe reaction to gluten.
 It is also recommended for individuals with non-celiac gluten sensitivity or wheat allergy.
 Some individuals may choose to follow a gluten-free diet for perceived health benefits, although there is limited scientific evidence to support its general use for individuals without celiac disease or gluten sensitivity.

-See also Fitness Trends Gym
+See also Fitness Trends Nutrition

 7.3 Potential Benefits and Risks